 - Other Ocular Surface Symptoms: In addition to these post-COVID eye problems, there have also been reports of other ocular surface symptoms associated with infection, including ocular pain, foreign body sensations in the eyes, conjunctivitis, photophobia, itching, and floaters in about 10% of the sample taken.
 If you experience any of these symptoms after recovering from COVID infection, be sure to speak to your doctor immediately and follow their recommendations for treatment.

-If you are experiencing any of the post-COVID eye problems mentioned in this article, please don’t hesitate to contact us at Brimhall Eye.
+If you are experiencing any of the post-COVID eye problems mentioned in this article, please don’t hesitate to contact us at Brimhall Eye in las Vegas.
 Our team of experts can help diagnose the issue and provide you with the best possible treatment options.
 We want to ensure that all our patients have healthy eyes and good vision, regardless of what challenges life may throw your way.

 1 “What Is Coronavirus?”
 What Is Coronavirus? | Johns Hopkins Medicine, 29 July 2022, www.hopkinsmedicine.org/health/conditions-and-diseases/coronavirus.

 2 Krüger-Genge, Anne, et al. “Vascular Endothelial Cell Biology: An Update.”
 PubMed Central (PMC), 7 Sept.
 2019, www.ncbi.nlm.nih.gov/pmc/articles/PMC6769656.

 3 Jain, Uday.
 “Effect of COVID-19 on the Organs.”
 PubMed Central (PMC), 3 Aug.
 2020, www.ncbi.nlm.nih.gov/pmc/articles/PMC7470660.